PxTools/lab_gpt/experiments/ReadMe.md

 #Some experiments
 In these folders files for more experimental usage is stored.
+If you havent set up an GTP, I suggest you follow the setup guide once, just to see what goes where.

 ## CSV extraction.
 To mittigate size problems.
 Creates a python script that produces a csv when run by user.